 Clarification statement: These standards are designed to be a transition from grade 2, when students learned about map components and the difference between physical geography and political geography.

-Explain the diversity of Native Peoples, present and past, in Massachusetts and the New England region by
+Explain the diversity of Native Peoples, present and past, in Massachusetts and the New England region.

-naming at least three native groups (e.g., Abenaki/Wabanaki, Massachusett, Mohican/Stockbridge, Narragansett, Nipmuc, Wampanoag)
+the names of at least three native groups (e.g., Abenaki/Wabanaki, Massachusett, Mohican/Stockbridge, Narragansett, Nipmuc, Wampanoag)

-identifying the locations of their tribal territories in the state
+the locations of tribal territories in the state.

-explaining how physical features affected their traditional settlements and
+physical features and their influence on the locations of traditional settlements

-researching and reporting on contributions of their cultures (e.g., language, literature, arts, trade routes, food such as corn, beans, and squash, useful items such as baskets, canoes, wampum, and knowledge of medicinal plants, words such as powwow and moccasin)
+contributions of a tribal group from the area of the school (e.g., language, literature, arts, trade routes, food such as corn, beans, and squash, useful items such as baskets, canoes, wampum, and useful knowledge of medicinal plants, words such as powwow and moccasin, and many names for waterways, hills, mountains, islands and place names, such as the Connecticut and Merrimack Rivers, Mount Wachusett, the Taconic Range, Nantucket, Natick, Seekonk, Agawam, Chicopee)

-Clarification statement: Students should focus on researching the Native Peoples people who lived and live near their own town or city.
-In grade 4, students will be introduced to Native Peoples in different regions of the United States.

-Topic 3: Native People’s first contacts with European explorers
+Topic 3: European explorers’ first contacts with Native Peoples in the Northeast

-Supporting Question: How did Native Peoples and European explorers respond to one another
+Supporting Question: How did European explorers describe the Northeast and its Native Peoples?

-Locate Europe and North America on a map and explain why European explorers of the 16th to 17th centuries wanted to find new trade routes and new supplies of natural resources such as timber and fish.
+Locate North America, the Atlantic Ocean, and Europe on a map, explain how Native Peoples first came into contact with Europeans, and explain why Europeans in the 16th -17th centuries sailed westward across the Atlantic (e.g., to find new trade routes to Asia and new supplies of natural resources such as metals, timber, and fish).

-Trace the sea voyages of European explorers who explored the Northeast coast of North America (e.g., Giovanni Caboto [John Cabot], Bartholomew Gosnold, Giovanni de Verrazano, John Smith, Samuel de Champlain) on a map.
+Trace on a map the voyages of European explorers of the Northeast coast of North America (e.g., Giovanni Caboto [John Cabot], Bartholomew Gosnold, Giovanni de Verrazano, John Smith, Samuel de Champlain).

-Research and report on what each explorer sought when he began his journey, what he and his crew found, how they communicated their discoveries to other Europeans, and how their discoveries affected indigenous populations of America and changed European ideas about the world.
+Explain how any one of the explorers described the Native Peoples and the new lands, and compare an early 17th century map of New England with a current one.

-Topic 4: The Pilgrims, the Plymouth Colony, and Native Communities
+Topic 4.
+The Pilgrims, the Plymouth Colony, and Native Communities

 Supporting Question: What were the challenges for women and men in the early years in Plymouth?

-Explain who the Pilgrims were and why they left Europe to seek a place where they would have the right to practice their religion; describe their journey, the government of their early years in the Plymouth Colony, their relationships with the Wampanoag and Abenaki/Wabanaki people.
+Explain who the Pilgrim men and women were and why they left Europe to seek a place where they would have the right to practice their religion; describe their journey, the government of their early years in the Plymouth Colony, and analyze their relationships with the Wampanoag and Abenaki/Wabanaki people.

 the purpose of the Mayflower Compact and the principle of self-government

-challenges of settling in America
+challenges for Pilgrim men, women, and children in their new home (e.g., building shelter and starting farming, becoming accustomed to a new environment, maintaining their faith and keeping a community together through self-government)

 contacts with the native leaders Samoset and Massasoit, events leading to a celebration to give thanks for the harvest, and subsequent relationships between Europeans and Native Peoples in southeastern Massachusetts.

+Key Primary Source for Topic 4 in Appendix D

+The Mayflower Compact (1620)

-Topic 5: The Puritans, the Massachusetts Bay Colony, and Native Communities
+Topic 5.
+The Puritans, the Massachusetts Bay Colony, Native Peoples, and Africans

-Supporting Question: What was life like in European and native communities in the 1600s?
+Supporting Question: How did the interactions of Native Peoples, Europeans, and enslaved and free Africans shape the development of Massachusetts?

-Explain the roles of early English leaders of the Puritans of the Massachusetts Bay Colony and the Pilgrims of the Plymouth colony (e.g., John Winthrop, Miles Standish, William Brewster, Edward Winslow, William Bradford, John Alden, John Cotton, Thomas Hooker).
+Compare and contrast the roles and leadership decisions of early English leaders of the Puritans of the Massachusetts Bay Colony and the Pilgrims of the Plymouth colony (e.g., John Winthrop, Miles Standish, William Brewster, Edward Winslow, William Bradford, John Alden, John Cotton, Thomas Hooker) and the roles and decisions of the leaders of Native Peoples (e.g., Massasoit, Metacom, also known as King Philip).